rleber/bun/doc/object_classes.md

         Bun::Bots::Sandbox

 _Files_
-There is a hierarchy of File and related classes (indentation denotes inheritance, not naming scope):
+There is a hierarchy of File and related classes:
 ::File
     Bun::File
         Bun::File::Archived